wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/wpilib-setup.rst

 You can download the latest release of the installer from `GitHub <https://github.com/wpilibsuite/allwpilib/releases/latest/>`__.
 Ensure that you download the correct binary for your OS and architecture.

 .. warning:: Windows 7 users must have an updated system with `this <https://support.microsoft.com/en-us/help/2999226/update-for-universal-c-runtime-in-windows>`__ update installed.
+MacOS and Linux require python3 installed.

 .. warning:: The following OSes will be unsupported starting 2023: Ubuntu 18.04, Windows 7, Windows 8.1, and any 32-bit Windows.
 MacOS 10.14 is no longer supported as of 2022.